Aliases for NOS1 Gene

 GeneCards Summary for NOS1 Gene

 NOS1 (Nitric Oxide Synthase 1) is a Protein Coding gene.
-Diseases associated with NOS1 include Spermatogenic Failure 12 and Achalasia, Familial Esophageal.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include oxidoreductase activity and iron ion binding.
+Diseases associated with NOS1 include Achalasia, Familial Esophageal and Pyloric Stenosis, Infantile Hypertrophic, 1.
+Among its related pathways are Apelin signaling pathway and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS3.

 Produces nitric oxide (NO) which is a messenger molecule with diverse functions throughout the body.
 In the brain and peripheral nervous system, NO displays many properties of a neurotransmitter.
 Probably has nitrosylase activity and mediates cysteine S-nitrosylation of cytoplasmic target proteins such SRR.